uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

 The first image-based Linux summit took place on the 5th and the 6th of October, 2022.
 It was conducted as a loosely structured BoF-style event.
 The following parties were present at the summit (in no particular order):
-- Distros / Entities: Ubuntu Core, Debian, Gnome OS, Fedora CoreOS, Endless OS, Arch Linux, SuSE, Flatcar, Microsoft, Amazon, Meta
+- Distros / Entities: Ubuntu Core, Debian, GNOME OS, Fedora CoreOS, Endless OS, Arch Linux, SuSE, Flatcar, Microsoft, Amazon, Meta
 - Projects: systemd, image-builder/osbuild, mkosi, tpm2-software, System Transparency, buildstream, BTRFS, rpm-ostree

 ## Actionables and tasks